Sold

 EPISODES

 President George W. Bush made improving reading instruction a priority.
 He got Congress to provide money to schools that used reading programs supported by scientific research.
-But backers of Marie Clay's cueing idea saw Bush's Reading First initiative as a threat.
+But backers of Marie Clay's ideas saw Bush's Reading First initiative as a threat.

 Teachers call books published by Heinemann their "bibles."
 The company's products are in schools all over the country.
 Some of the products used to teach reading are rooted in a debunked idea about how children learn to read.
 But they've made the company and some of its authors millions.